 If you intend to add additional vibrancy to your drawings, you can use markers in addition to colored pencils.

-Markers are a simple and best way to add bright highlights and intense shadows.
+Markers are the best way to add bright highlights and intense shadows.
 You can also use them to create more realistic-looking textures.

-Do not overuse them, or they can quickly overwhelm your drawing and make it look busy.
+Do not overuse them; they can quickly overwhelm your drawing and make it look busy.

 Use a Fixative for Color Pencil Drawing